The Ultimate In Birding Tours

 Additional regular visitors to the hides or birds seen along the roads include Bearded Vulture (or Lammergeier), Himalayan Vulture, Bonelli’s Eagle, Banded Bay Cuckoo, Great Barbet, Black and Striated Bulbuls, White-throated Fantail, Grey-throated and Rufous-capped Babblers, Rusty-cheeked Scimitar Babbler, Scaly Laughgingthrush, Blue-winged, Bar-throated and Red-tailed Minlas, Rusty-fronted Barwing, Red-billed Leiothrix, Black-headed Sibia, Whiskered Yuhina, Rusty-capped and Yunnan Fulvettas, Hill Prinia, Buff-barred, Ashy-throated and Chestnut-crowned Warblers, Sichuan, Hume’s and Davison’s Leaf Warblers, White-gorgeted Flycatcher, Himalayan Shortwing, Grey Bushchat, Blue-fronted and Daurian Redstarts, Eyebrowed and Chestnut Thrushes, Chestnut-vented Nuthatch, Green-backed and Yellow-cheeked Tits, Oriental White-eye and White Wagtail.

-[Mrs Hume’s Pheasant used to turn up from time to time, but there have been no sightings at the hides for several years.
+[Note: Mrs Hume’s Pheasant is only a very occasional visitor to the Baihualing hides.
 The Gaoligongshan National Nature Reserve is closed to foreign visitors these days, so birding is restricted to the hides and roads outside the reserve.]

-Southwest China (Lijiang): Day 1 Today we have a long drive to Liju in the Lijiang region of northern Yunnanm, where we will spend two nights.
+Today, we have a long drive to Liju in the Lijiang region of northern Yunnan, where we will spend two nights.

 We will stop along the way to look for the near-endemic Yunnan Nuthatch and the endemic Eye-ringed Parrotbill.
 The parrotbill form here presents a taxonomic puzzle.
-The birds in the Lijiang region have been regularly identified as being Eye-ringed Parrotbills (the monotypic Suthora ricketti) following its splitting from Brown-winged Parrotbill (S. brunnea), but show dark rather than white irises and plumage features suggesting that they belong to the taxon styani, which is currently placed in Brown-winged!
-Basically, the Lijiang birds appear somewhat intermediate between nominate Brown-ringed and Eye-ringed, although as they show pale eye-rings they definitely look closer to the latter.
+The birds in the Lijiang region have been regularly identified as being Eye-ringed Parrotbills (the monotypic Suthora ricketti), following its splitting from Brown-winged Parrotbill (S. brunnea), but they show dark rather than white irises and plumage features suggesting that they belong to the taxon styani, which is currently placed in Brown-winged!
+Basically, the Lijiang birds appear somewhat intermediate between the nominate form of Brown-winged and Eye-ringed, although, as they show pale eye-rings, they definitely look closer to the latter.
 If these forms truly merit splitting, which is open to debate, then styani may be better treated as a subspecies of S. ricketti.

-Some special endemic birds can be found in the area and in particular, we will be wanting to see the rare and localized White-speckled (or Biet’s) Laughingthrush.
+Some special endemic birds can be found in the area, and in particular, we will want to see the rare and localised White-speckled (or Biet’s) Laughingthrush.
 This very rare and declining species can now be seen at close range from a hide.
 In addition, another hide has been developed for the superb, range-restricted Mrs Hume’s Pheasant, so we will be hoping they are turning up at the time of our visit!
 The near-endemic Lady Amherst’s Pheasant is also possible.

 Other endemics include the inquisitive Rufous-tailed Babbler (or Rufous-tailed Moupinia) and the sordidior form of the endemic Spectacled Fulvetta (which looks very different to the nominate race in northern Sichuan).
 Important near-endemics include Elliot’s Laughingthrush, White-collared Yuhina, Black-bibbed Tit, Black-browed Bushtit and Black-headed Greenfinch.